thierrygosselin/assigner/README.md

 * The input file are:
     1. a VCF file format (Danecek et al. 2011) (*batch_x.vcf*) produced by [STACKS] (http://catchenlab.life.illinois.edu/stacks/) (Catchen et al. 2011, 2013),
     2. an haplotypes data frame file (*batch_x.haplotypes.tsv*) produced by [STACKS] (http://catchenlab.life.illinois.edu/stacks/) (Catchen et al. 2011, 2013),
-    3. very large files (> 50 000 markers) can be imported in PLINK tped/tfam format (Purcell et al. 2007), and
+    3. very large files (> 50 000 markers) can be imported in PLINK tped/tfam format (Purcell et al. 2007),
-    4. a data frame of genotypes.
+    4. a data frame of genotypes in wide or long/tidy format
+    5. genind object
-    5. For genepop file, use [genepopedit](https://github.com/rystanley/genepopedit) to prepare the file for assigner.
+    6. genepop file, directly or through the use [genepopedit](https://github.com/rystanley/genepopedit) to prepare the file for assigner.
+* assigner provides a fast implementation of Weir and Cockerham (1984) Fst/Theta.
+Both **overall** and **pairwise Fst** can be estimated with **confidence intervals** based on bootstrap of markers (resampling with replacement).
+* Compute the **genotype likelihood ratio distance metric (Dlr)** (Paetkau's et al. 1997, 2004)
 * Individuals, populations and markers can be **filtered** and/or selected in several ways using **blacklist, whitelist** and other arguments
 * **Map-independent imputation** of missing genotype or alleles using **Random Forest** or the most frequent category is also available to test the impact of missing data on assignment analysis